cheifcyber/griftapi/README.md

 Replace `<name>` with the name of the product you want to query.

-## Testing

-A bash script is provided for testing the API.
-The script reads the `LarkinProduct` column from the `larkin.csv` file and makes a curl request to each API endpoint for each product.
-To run the script, use the command `./test.sh`.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.